anetteee/ratattack/README.md

 </pre>

 ### Android folder
-The android folder contains the files *AndroidinterfaceClass* and *androidLauncher* wich contains logic for connecting to the realtime firebase database.
+The Android folder contains the files *AndroidinterfaceClass* and *AndroidLauncher* wich contains logic for connecting to the realtime firebase database.
 The same folder also contains the *assets* folder, with images used in the design of the application.

 ### Core folder
 <pre>